peter1125/website/content/authors/admin/_index.md

 ---

-I am a Data Scientist at [Nationwide](https://www.nationwide.com/), where I conduct analysis and build predictive models.
+I am a Data Scientist at [Nationwide](https://www.nationwide.com/), where I specialize in building predictive models and leveraging Generative AI (GenAI) and Large Language Models (LLMs) to solve complex business problems.

 In May 2023, I graduated with a Ph.D.
 Sociology from [The Ohio State University]((https://sociology.osu.edu/)). where I was advised by [Sam Clark](http://www.samclark.net/).
-My dissertation was titled "Computational Social Science for Sociological Research".
-I was also a part of the [openVA](http://openva.net/) team, where I developed software and tools for global health.
+My dissertation focused on "Computational Social Science for Sociological Research."
+I also served on the[openVA](http://openva.net/) team, developing software and tools to support global health initiatives.

-Prior to graduate school, I worked as a Consultant and advised numerous MNEs on corporate sustainability and global business.
+Prior to my doctoral work, I was a consultant advising multinational enterprises (MNEs) on corporate sustainability and global business strategies.
+Based in Columbus, Ohio, I spend my free time playing tennis and golf.

-I am currently based in Columbus, Ohio and enjoy playing tennis and golf in my free time.